ComplexSecurity/knowledge-base/docs/security/dxss.md

-[[Document Object Model|DOM]]-based XSS vulnerabilities usually arise when [[JavaScript]] takes data from an attacker-controllable source, such as the URL, and passes it to a sink that supports dynamic code execution, such as **eval()** or **innerHTML**.
+[Document Object Model|DOM]()-based XSS vulnerabilities usually arise when [JavaScript]() takes data from an attacker-controllable source, such as the URL, and passes it to a sink that supports dynamic code execution, such as **eval()** or **innerHTML**.
 This enables attackers to execute malicious JavaScript, which typically allows them to hijack other users' accounts.

 To deliver a DOM-based XSS attack, you need to place data into a source so that it is propagated to a sink and causes execution of arbitrary JavaScript.